acro5piano/typed-graphqlify/README.md

 import { executeGraphql } from 'some-graphql-request-library'

-// We would like to type this! const result: typeof getUser = await executeGraphql(gqlString)
+// We would like to type this! const result: typeof getUserQuery.data = await executeGraphql(gqlString)

 // As we cast `result` to `typeof getUser`,
 // Now, `result` type looks like this: